Turkish ruling party MP quits over row with cleric

 "For over 20 years I have known and loved the Hizmet movement," Sukur said in a statement carried by several Turkish news outlets.

-"To treat these people who have staunchly supported the government in every issue ... as enemies is at best nothing but ingratitude," the former Galatasaray, Inter Milan and Blackburn Rovers football player said.
+"To treat these people who have staunchly supported the government in every issue ... as enemies is at best nothing but ingratitude," the former Galatasaray, Inter Milan and Blackburn Rovers soccer player said.

 Sukur's departure from the AK Party is the most tangible fallout yet of a rift between Erdogan and Gulen, whose supporters say they number in the millions.